miwierzbicki/miwierzbicki.github.io/src/pages/projects/datalogger.md

 ## <br>Measurements / Testing

 ###   ADC linearity measurements.

+Measurements of the ADC were made using a custom voltage stabilizer, Keysight EDU36311A power supply and a Keithley 2000 multimeter.
+Measurements were made in 100 mV increments (starting from 3.3 V down to 0 V).
 * Voltage measurements compared against a reference standard show that the converter's response closely matches the ideal characteristic after linear fitting.
 This confirms good linearity across the full measurement range.
 ![ADC linearity measurement](/imgs/ADC_measure.jpg)
 ###  Gain error measurement.